-Four AC outlets are provided on the back of your Carver C-5.
-The two that are marked SWITCHED provide power only when the C-5's power switch is pushed.
-They are useful for components which you use every time you play your system such as an equalizer, a speaker equalization box, etc. or your most-used sound source - CD player or tuner, for example.
+Four AC outlets are provided on the back of your Carver CT-6.
+The two marked SWITCHED provides power only when the CT-6's power switch is pushed.
+They're useful for components which you use every time you play your system such as an equalizer, a speaker equalization box, etc. or your most-used sound source - a CD player, for example.

-C-5 switched outlet warning
+CT-6 switched outlet warning

-Do not plug power amplifiers into the C-5's switched outlets.
-Make sure that total power consumption of other components plugged into these outlets does not exceed 500 watts.
+Do not plug a power amplifier into either of the CT-6's switched outlets.
+Make sure that total power consumption any other component plugged into these outlets do not exceed 500 watts.

 Two UNSWITCHED AC outlets are also provided.
-They are always live as long as the C-5 is plugged into the wall.
+They're always live as long as the CT-6 is plugged into the wall.
 A device connected to one of these outlets may be left permanently on, or may be switched off with its own switch.
+NOTE:

-NOTE: In order to avoid turn-on thumps, devices plugged in here should be powered up BEFORE the C-5 is turned on.
+In order to avoid turn-on thumps, a device plugged here should be powered up BEFORE the CT-6 is turned on.
 BIG EXCEPTION: your power amplifier...
 It should be turned on LAST.

-C-5 unswitched outlet warning
+CT-6 unswitched outlet warning

-Take care when plugging power amplifiers into the C-5's UN-switched outlets.
-The two outlets' combined power rating is 1000 watts.
+Take care when plugging a power amplifier into one of the CT-6's UN-switched outlets.
+The combined total power rating for BOTH outlets is 1000 watts.
 Consult your power amplifier's owners manual to determine its overall power consumption if in doubt.